-Symptoms of overuse, that may show a need to stop or decrease the amount of exercise, or the frequency of activity include; muscle cramps and spasms, muscle twitching, muscle pain, and extreme fatigue.
-Any exercise that causes additional weakness, unusual muscle twitching, or inability to perform a task that you can normally do without help, should be stopped.
+Symptoms of overuse that may show a need to stop or decrease the amount of exercise or the frequency of activity include: muscle cramps and spasms, muscle twitching, muscle pain and extreme fatigue.
+Any exercise that causes additional weakness, unusual muscle twitching, or inability to perform a task that you can normally do without help should be stopped.

-It is important to respect these symptoms in order to avoid increasing symptoms.
-If you feel your symptoms have increased after exercise, perhaps even the 50% baseline is too much, and you need to reduce this to, for example, 25% of your baseline before resting.
-Some suggest starting with an even lower baseline.
-Even this may be too much for some people who have had Polio where completing activities of daily living is enough activity, so seek advice from a physiotherapist.
+It is important to respect these symptoms in order to avoid doing permanent harm to your muscles.

+If you have no increase in symptoms over a period of time then you can gradually start increasing the amount of exercise you are doing, always monitoring symptoms.
+If you feel your symptoms have increased after exercise perhaps even the 50% baseline is too much and you need to reduce this to, for example, 25% of your baseline before resting.
+Some suggest starting with an even lower baseline and even this may be too much for some people with polio where the activities of daily living are enough, so seek advice from a physiotherapist.